Buyer's Guide to Solar in Singapore

 • Export Rate, also known as Sell-back Rate ($/kWh)

-• Check with your Energy Retailer on this as it differs between different retailers
+• Check with your Energy Retailer as this differs accordingly to each retailer.

-These are some of the factors that will determine the payback period of the solar PV system and clients are advised to also do their own due diligence before embarking on a solar PV system.
+These are some of the factors that will determine the payback period of the solar PV system and clients are advised to also do their own due diligence before deciding to invest in the installation of a solar PV system.

 Note: The above variables will change over time, and therefore in order to project the payback period for your house, you will need to make certain assumptions and these assumptions may differ, pending on which research material you are making those assumptions on.